mechanical-dance/baka/README.md

 found in collection mode.
 This mode collects multiple chapters into a single file and separates the individual chapters with a table of contents.
 In both modes, BAKA cleans up after itself, leaving behind only a ready to read ebook.

 Baka is my first personal project, so I plan to update it as I grow as a developer.
-As of now, it's usable if you know how to run python scripts but eventually there will just be a binary.
+As of now, it's usable if you know how to run python scripts but eventually there will be an installable binary(.exe).

 ## Usage:
 To use BAKA just clone this repo, navigate to the baka folder, use pip to install the requirements.txt file, and in the src folder either